mintlify/mint/DOCKER_README.md

 `docker build -t mint .`

+## Running the Mint Image

 Use this command to create and run a docker container with our image.
+The `--rm` flag deletes the container when we are done.
+Docker keeps all containers even after you disconnect if you don't add the `--rm` flag.
 Change 3020 to the port you want to run on:

 `docker run -it --rm -p 3000:3020 mint`

+You need to add `` -v `pwd`:/app/user-working-directory `` if you are running in development mode and will listen to file changes.

-You can add `--entrypoint /bin/bash` to the command to run in an interactive bash session.
+You can also add `--entrypoint /bin/bash` to the command to run in an interactive bash session.

+When testing, this full command is recommended: `` docker run -it --rm -p 3000:3020 -v `pwd`:/app/user-working-directory --entrypoint /bin/bash mint ``

 ## Security